junxit/us-congress-code/title-29/chapter-16/sec-780a.md

 ### References in Text

 The Rehabilitation Act of 1973, referred to in par.
 (2), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
-355, as amended, which is classified generally to this chapter (§ 701 et seq.).
+355, which is classified generally to this chapter (§ 701 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under section 701 of this title and Tables.

 ### Codification